quark-zju/wcdesktop/README.md

 Simple scripts to draw Wallpaper Clock (.wcz) on desktop in Linux

-What is Wallpaper Clock
+Wallpaper Clock?
 ====
 Please refer to [vladstudio.com](http://www.vladstudio.com/wallpaperclock/)

-Note
+Notes
 ====
-Windows users, check out [Dexclock](http://www.dexclock.de/).
+  * Windows users, check out [Dexclock](http://www.dexclock.de/).

-This program create a layer on desktop for drawing Wallpaper Clock and no desktop functions are implemented.
+  * This program simply create a layer on desktop and draw Wallpaper Clock on it, no desktop functions are implemented.

-If you like a desktop with icons or widgets, this program may not fit you.
+    If you need a desktop with icons or widgets, this program does not fit you.

-Requirement
+  * Supports a list of wcz files and fade between different themes at specified interval.
+  * No native multiple monitor support currently.

+Installation & Usage
 ====
+Make sure required packages exists in your system:

   * GTK+ 2
   * pygtk

-Installation
-====
-Just copy files to some directory as you like :)
+Then copy files to some directory as you like and run `wcdesktop -h` :)

-Usage
-====
-Run `wcdesktop -h` for help.